cboettig/ews-review/manuscript.md

 Another example is found in @Schreiber2008, in which variance is observed to decrease before a sudden transition that follow a Hopf bifurcation.

+Finally, @Boerlijst2013 found that EWS do not appear when perturbations are not in the direction of a system's dominant eigenvalue, and even then may only appear in one variable of the system.
+In their case, EWS only appeared when noise was applied to the juvenile population of a model with juveniles, adults, and predators, and it did not appear when identical noise was applied to all three.
+When the EWS did appear, it only did so in the juvenile population variables.

 Non-Catastrophic Bifurcations Preceded by CSD (III)
 ---------------------------------------------------